Are Indiana Vital Records Open to the Public?

 - The Applicant’s full legal name

-- Other information on the decedent’s certificate such as date of birth, gender, social security number, full name.
+Other information on the decedent’s certificate, such as date of birth, gender, social security number, and full name.

-Alternatively, requesters may choose to send in mail requests with a completed application for search of certified and non-certified copy or death record, their valid identification, and the applicable fees.
-It costs $8 for the first copy, $4 for additional copies.
+Alternatively, requesters may choose to send in mail requests with a completed application for search of certified and non-certified copy or death records, their valid identification, and the applicable fees.
+It costs $8 for the first copy and $4 for additional copies.
 Payment can be made by money order or check.
-Furthermore, requesters may visit the county’s health department in Indiana where the death occurred to find and order a death certificate.
+Furthermore, requesters may visit the county’s health department in Indiana, where the death occurred, to find and order a death certificate.